kbaow/wordle/README.md

 `ALL.TXT` contains a list of all accepted words (over 10k words).
 The `SOLUTION.TXT` contains the list of all possible words that can be a solution (approx 2k words).

-## Speed vs Memory

-This version is written to run on pretty much anything that has a terminal.

-- It requires almost no memory at all
-- It has at most 3 file pointers open
-- It doesn't uses OS dependent functions in the terminal, just basic text I/O

-The application can save a lot of memory by not loading the entire lists into memory.
-Instead, the lists are searched during gameplay as needed.

-The downside of this approach is that searching for words is rather slow as it has to run through the entire file.
-On an 4 MHz 8088 it can take up to 10 seconds to scan the list.
-The list is alphabetical, so "CRANE" will be found faster than "ZORRO".

-Various functions have been written to fix these issues.

-Note: I do not know if the game would actually run on an 8088.
-The speed figures were obtained by running DOSBox at that speed, but DOSBox emulates a better CPU.
-The precompiled executable runs in an 8086 according to DOSBox though.

 ## Speed optimizations

 Speed optimizations are important for games that are intended to run on old or undersized machines.